ObsMod/pylawr/docs/source/user/nowcasting.rst

 .. note::

-    Please note the extrapolation is only defined for reflectivities on a :py:class:`~pylawr.grid.CartesianGrid`.
+    Please note, the extrapolation is only defined for reflectivities on a :py:class:`~pylawr.grid.CartesianGrid`.

 Some example for low-level API application is shown below.
-Two C-band measurements of with different timestamps (five minutes difference) are used to extrapolate the latest measurement to 30 seconds in future.
+Two C-band measurements of with different timestamps (five minutes difference) are used to extrapolate the latest measurement to 30 seconds in the future.

 .. code-block:: python